Wordpress Anniversary Offer Banner

 2. Create Lead Generation Campaigns For Targeted Audience

-Your email marketing campaigns will only be as successful as the quality of your leads.
-But most importantly, you will need to have an email list to send out emails.
+Your real estate email marketing campaign will only be as successful as the quality of your leads.
+But most importantly, you will need to have a real estate email address list to send out emails.

-So, you first need to set up a way to collect potential real estate leads.
+So, you first need to set up a way to collect potential real estate leads for your realtor email marketing campaigns.

 i.
 Set Up A Lead Generation Funnel Using A Quiz Form